Hey All -

 LOL!
 Adam, I haven't either.
 However I already know of some "grevous errors" on the

-Mosrite Section alone .
+Mosrite Section alone :shock: .

 make the Mos' of it, choose the 'rite stuff.